Maxhebda/SudokuMaxSolver/README.md

 * short menu with icons
 * brute force sudoku solution (add separate static function to be used in other projects)
 * sudoku solution (brute force)
-* sudoku solution with steps and description (+ method 01 - TheOnlyPossible)
+* sudoku solution with steps and description :
+Markup : - [x] method 01 - TheOnlyPossible
+         - [ ] method 02 - SingleCandidateInRow
+         - [ ] method 03 - SingleCandidateInColumn
+         - [ ] method 04 - SingleCandidateInSquare
+         - [ ] method 05 - Twins
 ### What else needs to be done
 * board analysis (checking how many solutions there are (method is finished)), determining the degree of difficulty)
 * sudoku solution with steps and description